gate3/AngularHelp/Recipes/guidelines.md

 1. Create a new directory for each new recipe.
 If you only have a markdown file (.md) in the directory, it should be named main.md.

-2. The directory name should be a very short summary of what the error is.
+2. The directory name should be a very short summary of what the Tip is.
 Find a way to shorten it.

 3. Be as brief and clear as possible in your explanation